refi64/adwaita-refresh-installer/README.md

 # build                  - Runs both of the above.
 # install-system-native  - Install the theme files to /usr/share/themes.
 # install-system-flatpak - Install the Flatpak-ed theme system-wide.
+# install-system-icons   - Install the icons system-wide.
-# install-system         - Runs both of the above.
+# install-system         - Runs all the install-system-* targets.
 # install-user-native    - Install the theme files to /home/ryan/.local/share/themes.
 # install-user-flatpak   - Install the Flatpak-ed theme for this user only.
+# install-user-icons     - Install the icons for to /home/ryan/.local/share/icons.
-# install-user           - Runs both of the above.
+# install-user           - Runs all the install-user-* targets.
 #
 # Each install target as an uninstall equivalent, e.g. uninstall-user-native.
 # In addition, the install targets run the build targets automatically.